yoadazeleke/Uncovering-Diabete-Trends/README.md

 ## Project Overview

-In this case study, we aim to predict whether an individual has diabetes based on certain features using **Logistic Regression**.
-This project demonstrates the steps of data preprocessing, feature engineering, model building, and evaluation using a real-world healthcare dataset.
+This case study demonstrates the process of predicting diabetes status using **Logistic Regression**.
+The goal is to predict whether an individual has diabetes based on various health-related features.
+This project covers data preprocessing, feature engineering, model building, and evaluation using a real-world healthcare dataset.

 ## Table of Contents